jruizcabrejos/jruizcabrejos/content/post/humor-as-a-service-20260801/index.md

 title: "Humor as a Service (HaaS)"
 ---

 This story begins with me, once again, completely lost in the _World Wide Web_, ["surfing the internet"](https://web.archive.org/web/20170227142216/http://www.netmom.com/images/stories/file/surfing_the_internet/Surfing_the_Internet%202_02.pdf) {{< pagenote "According to [Hobbes' Internet Timeline](https://www.zakon.org/robert/internet/timeline/), the term 'net-surfing' was used [as early as 1991](https://groups.google.com/g/comp.admin.policy/c/A-JUIeKlPUw/m/RyMspUG7dkwJ)"/>}}.
-An experience that, I am afraid, is becoming increasingly rare in a centralized web shaped by algorithms {{< pagenote "Algorithmic-driven social media [favor the emergence of echo chambers](https://www.pnas.org/doi/full/10.1073/pnas.2023301118)"/>}}, with only a few comparable activities{{< pagenote "Is [doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling) a modern way of internet surfing?"/>}} still thriving today, such as [getting lost in Wikipedia rabbit hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole).
+An experience that, I am afraid, is becoming increasingly rare in a centralized web shaped by algorithms {{< pagenote "Algorithmic-driven social media [favor the emergence of echo chambers](https://www.pnas.org/doi/full/10.1073/pnas.2023301118)"/>}}, with only a few comparable activities{{< pagenote "Is [doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling) a modern way of internet surfing?"/>}} still thriving today, such as [getting lost in a Wikipedia rabbit hole](https://en.wikipedia.org/wiki/Wiki_rabbit_hole).

 <figure>
 <img src="./figure1_surfingtheinternet.jpg" alt="Surfing the Internet" style="width: 60%; height: auto;">